charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [^7]: At the start of T3, if we have three lands in play and two in our hand, the computer thinks we have a 41% chance of drawing a land (21/51) this turn.
 But if we thinned our deck with a [[Wooded Foothills]] and a [[Search for Tomorrow]], that number should be 39% (19/49) instead.
 That's about a one-in-fifty chance of drawing a land that should have been a spell.

+> These caveats are at the margins.
+Bottom line: we have a model that can tell us how often a build produces T3 Primeval Titan.

 ## The Contenders

 The best Titan Breach hands all look about the same: T1 suspend [[Search for Tomorrow:Search]], T2 [[Sakura-Tribe Elder:Steve]]/[[Explore]], T3 [[Through the Breach:Breach]] into [[Summoner's Pact:Pact]]/[[Primeval Titan:Titan]].
 With eight two-drop ramp spells and (essentially) eight [[Primeval Titan:Titans]], it's reasonably safe[^10] to expect one of each.
 The same can't be said for [[Search for Tomorrow]] or [[Through the Breach]].
 Even with [[Simian Spirit Guide]] to fill in some gaps, we often have nothing to do on T1, or fall short on T3.